Skip to content

 Do I need liquor liability if I only serve beer and wine?

-Can I get insurance if I just opened or I'm in a wildfire risk area?
+Can I get insurance if I just opened, or I'm in a wildfire risk area?

 Often, yes.
 We regularly place new ventures (under 12 months old) and restaurants in high-risk fire zones.
 These situations require more underwriting review, and every placement is subject to carrier underwriting, but we work with markets that consider risks others decline.